runwayml/learn/docs/README.md

 <h3 class="Main__Title">Introduction to Runway</h3>

-<p class="Main__Description">Runway is a platform for creators of all kinds to use machine learning tools for their creative projects in an intuitive and easy way.
+<p class="Main__Description">Runway is a platform for creators of all kinds to use machine learning tools in an intuitive and easy way.
 Here you will find resources to get started with Runway quickly.</p>

 Runway aims to make artificial intelligence (AI) and machine learning (ML) techniques accessible to creative practitioners from a wide range of disciplines.
-We define broadly define AI as a term that relates to computer systems that simulate intelligent behavior.
-Machine learning is an ever-growing field of research inside AI that uses statistical techniques to give computers the ability to learn or improve the performance of a given task without explicitly programming a sequence of instructions.
-With Runway, you can explore these artificial intelligence and machine learning capabilities without any coding experience.
+With Runway, you can explore these artificial intelligence and machine learning capabilities with or without any coding experience.

 <div class="Main__Buttons">